 On November 24, 2021, we reported that the FDA had placed the KOMET-001 trial on a partial clinical hold.
 The partial clinical hold was initiated following our report to the FDA of a Grade 5 serious adverse event potentially associated with differentiation syndrome, a known adverse event related to differentiating agents in the treatment of AML.
 Patients who were enrolled in the Phase 1b expansion cohorts at the time of the partial clinical hold were permitted to continue to receive ziftomenib, although no additional patients were to be enrolled until the partial clinical hold was lifted.
 On January 20, 2022, we announced that the FDA had lifted the partial clinical hold on the KOMET-001 trial following agreement on our mitigation strategy for differentiation syndrome, and that the study would resume screening and enrollment of new patients.

-We have completed enrollment in the Phase 1b expansion cohorts of the KOMET-001 trial.
-We anticipate identifying the RP2D and reporting top-line data in the second half of 2022.
+On August 3, 2022, we announced that we have completed enrollment in the Phase 1b expansion cohorts of the KOMET-001 trial.